 For the periods presented below, Corteva's results for all periods prior to the Business Realignment and Internal Reorganization consist of the combined results of operations for Historical EID and DAS, and Corteva's results for all periods after the Business Realignment and Internal Reorganization represent the consolidated balances of the company.
 The unaudited pro forma statements of operations below were prepared in accordance with Article 11 of Regulation S-X that was in effect prior to recent amendments, and events that are not expected to have a continuing impact on the combined results (e.g., amortization of inventory step-up costs) are excluded.
 One-time transaction-related costs incurred prior to, or concurrent with, the closing of the Merger, the debt redemptions/repayments, and the Corteva Distribution are not included in the unaudited pro forma combined statements of operations through March 31, 2019.
-The unaudited pro forma combined statements of operations that may be incurred to achieve cost or growth synergies of Corteva.
+The unaudited pro forma combined statements of operations do not reflect restructuring or integration activities or other costs, that were not already reflected in GAAP results, following the separation and distribution transactions that may be incurred to achieve cost or growth synergies of Corteva.
 As no assurance can be made that these costs will be incurred or the growth synergies will be achieved, no adjustment has been made.